-odiversity on ich Lion Relies Watershed Ecosystems of Raw Material Production Sites Watershed Ecosystems Where Our Plants are Located Watershed Ecosystems Where Consumers Reside Procurement of Raw Materials, Packaging and Containers Production Production Use by Consumers Disposal by Consumers Natural ources Used ion Plants used as raw materials (oil palms, etc.) Wood that provides the paper raw material for packaging Cooling water and unprocessed water for equipment cleaning, etc., used at production sites Tap water consumed during use of our products - Impa Activ sible Major acts of Our vities on iiversity Impact of palm oil growers on the surrounding natural environment and communities (such as impact of illegal logging of tropical forests on wildlife habitats) Damage to the forest environments that are the source of paper raw materials Impact of groundwater intake by production plants on surrounding natural environments and communities Impact of wastewater and exhaust gases from production plants on the surrounding natural environment and communities Impact of light and odors from production plants on the surrounding natural environment and communities The surrounding natural environment and communities Impact of light and odors from production plants on the surrounding natural environment and communities Impact of water use by consumers on the surrounding natural environment and communities Impact of wastewater and packaging waste generated by consumers on the surrounding natural environment and communities Biodiversity Conservation Activities Activities to Reduce Risks Promotion of procurement of sustainable palm oils (participation in RSPO and purchase of RSPO-certified oils) Related Information Promotion of forest conservation (use of third-party certified paper) Related Information Reduction of production plant waste Related Information Reduction of water consumption at plants Related Information Conservation of rivers and other ecceystems by implementing purification technologies on discharged wastewater Development of water-saving products Related Information Development of highly biodegradable detergents Related Information Surveying the environmental impact of surfactants Related Information Activities to Expand Opportunities - Conservation and monitoring of habitats in the watersheds where production plants are located (activities include protection of endangered loggerhead sea turtles, maintaining biotopes and removal of non-native species from beaches) Related Information Educational activities teaching consideration of water and natural environments (activities include forest maintenance at Lion Forest in Yamanashi and water-related environmental research support through the Japan Society on Water Environment) Related Information Promotion of SRs (making products more compact, refill packs, development of containers made using recycled or less plastic) Related Information Raising awareness by participa activities and workshops, etc iting in local biodiversity
+Watershed Ecosystems Where Our Plants are Located Watershed Ecosystems Where Consumers Reside Procurement of Raw Materials, Packaging and Containers Production Use by Consumers Disposal by Consumers Natural ources Used ion Plants used as raw materials (oil palms, etc.) Wood that provides the paper raw material for packaging Cooling water and unprocessed water for equipment cleaning, etc., used at production sites Tap water consumed during use of our products - Impa Activ sible Major acts of Our vities on iversity Impact of palm oil growers on the surrounding natural environment and communities (such as impact of illegal logging of tropical forests on wildlife habitats) Damage to the forest environments that are the source of paper raw materials Impact of groundwater intake by production plants on surrounding natural environments and communities Impact of wastewater and exhaust gases from production plants on the surrounding natural environment and communities Impact of light and odors from production plants on the surrounding natural environment and communities The surrounding natural environment and communities Impact of water use by consumers on the surrounding natural environment and communities Impact of wastewater and packaging waste generated by consumers on the surrounding natural environment and communities Biodiversity Conservation Activities Activities to Reduce Risks Promotion of procurement of sustainable palm oils (participation in RSPO and purchase of RSPO-certified oils) Related Information Promotion of forest conservation (use of third-party certified paper) Related Information Reduction of production plant waste Related Information Reduction of water consumption at plants Related Information Conservation of rivers and other ecosystems by implementing purification technologies on discharged wastewater Development of water-saving products Related Information Surveying the environmental impact of surfactants Related Information Activities to Expand Opportunities - Conservation and monitoring of habitats in the watersheds where production plants are located (activities include protection of endangered loggerhead sea turtles, maintaining biotopes and removal of non-native species from beaches) Related Information Educational activities teaching consideration of water and natural environments (activities include forest maintenance at Lion Forest in Yamanashi and water-related environmental research support through the Japan Society on Water Environment) Related Information Promotion of 3Rs (making products more compact, refill packs, development of containers made using recycled or less plastic) Related Information

-^{} Watershed: A range of ecosystems, including forests, rivers, domestic woodlands, tidal flats and beaches, that is connected by water.
+\ Watershed: A range of ecosystems, including forests, rivers, domestic woodlands, tidal flats and beaches, that is connected by water.